heathhenley/heathhenley.github.io/content/books/2026/story-of-your-life.md

 ---
-title: "Story of Your Life and Others"
+title: Story of Your Life and Others
-draft: true
+draft: false
 hideDate: true
 ---
 By Ted Chiang